Nonye2K3/chia/CLI-Commands-Reference.md

 **Example**

-Example below will create a k30 plot and use 4G of memory.
+Example below will create a k30 plot and use 4GB (note - not GiB) of memory.

 `chia plots create -k 30 -b 4000 -t /path/to/temporary/directory -d /path/to/final/directory`